E-commerce

 session or visit

-overall site view
+overall view of the site

 Checkout conversion